 What is paring chisel?

-Paring chisel is a woodworking hand tool that is primarily used for carefully shaving off thin slivers of wood when fitting joints or finishing other hard to reach places.
 Paring is generally the finest work you can do with any chisel.
+The paring chisel is a woodworking hand tool that is primarily used for carefully shaving off thin slivers of wood when fitting joints or finishing other hard to reach places.

 “The plane finishes large surfaces but the paring chisel finishes small ones”